wagmarcel/DigitalTwin/semantic-model/dataservice/README.md

 # Dataservice setup
 Dataservice grabs data from different source and maps them into the data-model.
 The simplest setup is a 1:1 mapping which receives one value per NGSI-LD model parameter and forwards it directly.
 Advanced usecase is to get data from different sources and map it to a common model.
 A formal binding between the datamodel and the data sources is done and can be configured for different machine setup.
-## OPCUA Module
-Due to licency conflicts, the OPCUA module `asyncua` is NOT installed automatically and NOT statically used by the dataservice.
-Instead it must be installed manually from [pypi.org](https://pypi.org/project/asyncua/) or from the [GITHUB sources](https://github.com/FreeOpcUa/opcua-asyncio):

-    pip3 install asyncua

 ## Setup and Activate Device
 For this service to work, a multi-entity device activation is needed.
 That means that a device does not consist any longer of only one entity ID.
 A hierarchy of subcomponents with different device IDs can be supported.